 - Basic instruction in the scientific knowledge, artistic principles, and hands-on training in various skills and treatments that an Esthetician performs.

 - An Esthetician Student Kit, which contains various items used in the industry, as well as textbooks, provided by Dorsey School of Beauty.

 - The opportunity for students to receive hands-on training (while supervised) in our on-campus beauty clinic where they will be able to provide services to the public who may be charged for the services rendered by students.

-- Dorsey School of Beauty’s Taylor campus is institutionally accredited by the National Accrediting Commission of Career Arts & Sciences, Inc. (NACCAS).
+- Dorsey School of Beauty’s Taylor, MI campus is institutionally accredited by the National Accrediting Commission of Career Arts & Sciences, Inc. (NACCAS).

 Esthetician / Skincare Specialist Career Outlook

 Once licensed, Estheticians and Skincare Specialists may provide services such as analyzing a customer’s skin care needs, discussing treatments and products, performing a variety of facial treatments, advising on skincare and makeup techniques, and promoting skin care products.
 Estheticians and Skincare Specialists (once licensed) can be found working in a variety of settings.
 Some of these may include spas, salons, dermatology offices, department stores, cruise ships resorts or representatives of a product line.

 Want to know more about: